 This table below defines the terms used in this document.
 In many cases, the normative definitions to terms are found in other documents.
 In these cases, the third column is used to provide the reference that is controlling, whether in other ETSI or external documents.

 In addition, terms that are defined in documents referenced in the bibliographical list are included in this document by reference and are not repeated in the table below.
+[These tables are under development and will be completed and cleaned up when the document development is concluded]